neijrr/nextcloud_passwords_handbook_ru/Administrators/Notifications/Platform-Support-Notification.md

 _It can also happen that apps and other tools using the passwords api will require a newer version of that api to work._
 _If this happens, we will **NOT** fix it._

-## Will the app stop working if i update?
+## Will the app stop working if i install updates shown in the appstore?
 **NO**

 Nextcloud checks the minimum requirements before updating an app and won't advertise updates you can not install.
 If a [legacy support release](../System-Requirements#lsrlegacy-support-releases) is available for your system, it will be distributed automatically through the Nextcloud appstore and you can install it as a regular update.
 If you install an update manually (by uploading the new version to your server), Nextcloud will just deactivate the app.

+## This is not how _i_ update/upgrade Nextcloud/PHP!
+If you have an update policy for Nextcloud and PHP in place, that's great news!
+You can best judge yourself when you're ready to upgrade.
+If you don't have an update policy or rely on a third party solution (e.g. DietPi or NextcloudPi) to upgrade NC for you, now is probably a good time to check if that actually works and you didn't unknowingly ended up with outdated software.

 ## Why are you doing this?
 Because supporting a large amount of Nextcloud releases, PHP versions and Databases also creates a large amount of possible usage scenarios.